 I like to stay in one place and explore the outskirts with a guide and, sometimes, a group tour.
 This helps me both to learn more about my destination and to make new friends.

-While I was staying in Chiang Mai in Thailand, I took an overnight trip to an ethical elephant sanctuary and had an unforgettable experience caring for elephants and meeting friends who I am in contact with to this very day.
+While I was staying in Chiang Mai in Thailand, I took an overnight trip to an ethical elephant sanctuary and had an unforgettable experience caring for elephants and meeting friends with whom I am in contact to this very day.

 In Bordeaux, I took a day trip to the vineyards of Saint-Émilion, and I can still taste the wine.
 I even wrote about the history of the underground wine cellars in Saint-Émilion in the draft of the novel I am writing!